CCRI-Cyberknights/stemday_2025_takehome/challenges_solo/11_HiddenFlag/junk/ref/readme.txt

+Review each file carefully.
 This folder contains assorted documentation.
 Review each file carefully.
+Welcome to the reference directory.
 # [No sensitive data found here]
-Welcome to the reference directory.
-Review each file carefully.
-Welcome to the reference directory.
-Welcome to the reference directory.